-- 4. ACHD 2021-2025 DRAFT INTEGRATED FIVE-YEAR WORK PLAN (2020): The 2021-2025 Integrated Five-Year Work Program (IFYWP) sets forth the strategies, projects, and priorities which the Ada County Highway District (ACHD) will pursue over the next five years. - Widen State St to 7 lanes with curb, gutter, sidewalk, bike lanes and HOV/transit lanes from Collister Dr to 36th St. - Widen intersection of State St and Glenwood including median U-turns and improved bike and pedestrian crossings. - Widen intersection of State St and Pierce Park Ln to 4 lanes (Pierce Park) and 7 lanes (State St), including sidewalk and buffered bike lane to the north, pathway to the south, median and bus pullouts. - Perform road rehabilitation on State St in downtown Boise between 16th and W Fort Streets. - Install enhanced pedestrian crossings (rectangular rapid flashing beacons) at State St and 14th St and State St and 12th St as part of the roadway maintenance project. - Install wayfinding and bikeway signage on northsouth planned bike lanes.
+- 4. ACHD 2021-2025 DRAFT INTEGRATED FIVE-YEAR WORK PLAN (2020): The 2021-2025 Integrated Five-Year Work Program (IFYWP) sets forth the strategies, projects, and priorities which the Ada County Highway District (ACHD) will pursue over the next five years. - Widen State St to 7 lanes with curb, gutter, sidewalk, bike lanes and HOV/transit lanes from Collister Dr to 36th St. - Widen intersection of State St and Glenwood including median U-turns and improved bike and pedestrian crossings. - Widen intersection of State St and Pierce Park Ln to 4 lanes (Pierce Park) and 7 lanes (State St),

-- 5. ADA COUNTY HIGHWAY DISTRICT ROADWAY TO BIKEWAYS PLAN 2018 ADDENDUM (2018): The addendum modernizes the 2009 plan by incorporating recent neighborhood-level bicycle and pedestrian plans as well as policy - Implement the Planned Bicycle Network to support bicycling as a viable transportation option for Ada County residents with a wide range of ages and abilities (Objective #1).
+- including sidewalk and buffered bike lane to the north, pathway to the south, median and bus pullouts. - Install wayfinding and bikeway signage on northsouth planned bike lanes. - 5.
+ADA COUNTY HIGHWAY DISTRICT ROADWAY TO BIKEWAYS PLAN 2018 ADDENDUM (2018): The addendum modernizes the 2009 plan by incorporating recent neighborhood-level bicycle and pedestrian plans as well as policy documents that affect bicycle planning and design in Ada County. - Implement the Planned Bicycle Network to support bicycling as a viable transportation